ElytraApp/faq.elytra.app/_posts/2021-05-06-subscriptions.md

 ### Footnotes
 1. Pricing is sometimes adjusted based on regions or to account for taxation changes by Apple or me directly.

+2. If you see continous errors when fetching information about subscriptions, purchasing or restoring: please check if you have a custom DNS blocker enabled on your device.
+Some of these prevent connections to the service Elytra now uses to manage subscriptions.
+You may have unblock `api.revenuecat.com` in your DNS blocker settings to get things to work.